4Orange2/Recursion_Word_Hunt/README.md

-# This solution to the 2023 CCC J5 Problem, CCC Word Hunt uses recursion!
+# This solution to the 2023 CCC J5 Problem, CCC Word Hunt, uses recursion!